Loggregator Guide for Cloud Foundry Operators

 The Traffic Controller alerts nozzles if they consume events too slowly.
 If a nozzle falls behind, Loggregator alerts the nozzle in two ways:

-TruncatingBuffer alerts: If the nozzle consumes messages more slowly than they are produced, the Loggregator system may drop messages.
+- TruncatingBuffer alerts: If the nozzle consumes messages more slowly than they are produced, the Loggregator system may drop messages.
 In this case, Loggregator sends the log message,

 Nis the number of dropped messages.
 Loggregator also emits a CounterEvent with the name

-TruncatingBuffer.DroppedMessages.
+doppler_proxy.slow_consumer.
 The nozzle receives both messages from the Firehose, alerting the operator to the performance issue.

-Using Log Management Services explains how to bind applications to the external service and configure it to receive logs from Cloud Foundry.
+You can configure Cloud Foundry to forward log data from apps to an external aggregator service.
+Using Log Management Services explains how to bind apps to the external service and configure it to receive logs from Cloud Foundry.